The Bridge to Nowhere & Forgotten Worlds - Kiwi Guide Stories

-MoaTours Kiwi Guide Nigel shares some stories from a tour last season to the Bridge to Nowhere on the Whanganui River and the Forgotten World Highway and more.
+MoaTours Kiwi Guide Nigel shares some stories from a recent tour to the Bridge to Nowhere on the Whanganui River and the Forgotten World Highway and more.
 For Nigel part of this tour took him back to where he grew up so it was a real trip down memory lane.

 My Bridge to Nowhere & Forgotten Worlds tour with Kiwi Guide Nigel